Geodesics, bigeodesics, and coalescence in first passage percolation in general dimension: Introduction and statement of main results.

 To avoid technical clutter, at various times we will assume (sometimes tacitly) that certain points of $\RR^d$ are lattice sites, and certain (large) real numbers are integers; the modifications to be made when this fails are trivial.

 As mentioned above, we cannot formally establish simple hypotheses on the distribution of $\tau_e$ under which our conclusions hold, due to the lack of any results establishing an exponential bound on the scale of the standard deviation.
 Instead we will assume certain ``macroscopic'' properties which one expects to be consequences of such hypotheses, as follows.
-To that end, we call a nonnegative function $\{\sigma(r)=\sigma_r, r>0\}$ \emph{powerlike (with exponent $\chi$)} if there exist $0<\gamma_1<\chi<\gamma_2$ and constants $C_i$ such that
+For $\chi\geq0$ we say a function $\lambda: (0,\infty) \to (0,\infty)$ \emph{grows with power} $\chi$ if